-TikTok is a make-your-own music video app that is now one of the top most downloaded apps in the world.
-It’s wildly popular among US teens and young adults who enjoy creating short lip-sync videos to share on the popular social media platform.
-Parents should know there are lots of safety and privacy concerns with TikTok.
-If your teens are singing and dancing to their favorite songs on TikTok, predators could be watching.
+TikTok is a make-your-own music video app that is now the top most downloaded app in the world.
+It’s wildly popular among US teens and young adults who enjoy watching and creating short online videos.

 What is the TikTok app?

-- TikTok is a social media app that allows users to film videos that are 15 seconds or less
+- TikTok is a social media app that allows users to watch and create videos that are 15 to 60 seconds

 - Lip-syncing, dancing, and acting out comedy sketches are some of the most popular types of videos on TikTok

-- Built-in editing tools make it easy for users to edit their videos without any additional apps
+- Built-in editing tools make it easy for users to add filters, songs, effects, and sound bites to their videos without any additional apps

-- Like most social media platforms, users earn likes and comments on their posts
+- Like many social media platforms, TikTok users earn likes and comments on their posts

 - TikTok incentivizes collaboration by allowing users to “duet” with each other, which encourages audience reactions